Lighting and Rendering

 To change how the animation goes from frame 1 to frame 300, you need to reshape the curve so that it is a straight line which is what constant speed looks like in the Graph Editor.

-To reshape the curve, we will change the weights of the tangent handles for the keys on frame 1 and frame 300.
+To reshape the curve, you will change the weights of the tangent handles for the keys on frame 1 and frame 300.

 First select frame 1